CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (Kubernetes security), lists specific capabilities (NetworkPolicy, PodSecurityPolicy, RBAC), and includes an explicit 'Use when' clause with natural trigger terms.
-It uses proper third-person voice and is concise without being vague.
-One minor note is that PodSecurityPolicy is deprecated in favor of Pod Security Standards/Admission, but this is a content accuracy issue rather than a description quality issue.
+This is a well-crafted skill description that clearly identifies its domain (Kubernetes security), lists specific capabilities (NetworkPolicy, PodSecurityPolicy, RBAC), and provides explicit trigger guidance via a 'Use when' clause.
+It uses proper third-person voice and includes natural keywords that users would employ when seeking help with Kubernetes security.
+One minor note is that PodSecurityPolicy is deprecated in favor of Pod Security Standards, but the description does mention 'pod security standards' in the trigger clause.

 DimensionReasoningScore